 Last day in Banaras we were walking from Dashashwamedh ghat to Trilochan ghat.
 We stopped at Panchganga ghat to discover that this was the very place where Kabir had lied down on the stairs to trap his Guru Ramananda to accept him as his disciple.
 As I stood there, it was a strange gush of energy that went through me as I realized that my feet are on the very stairs where he had stood to gain a Guru.

-Through the trip, Kabir kept making appearances in various forms as books, as a temple, as a pond, as a scholar, as a follower, as a seeker.
+Through the trip, Kabir kept making appearances in various forms like books, as a temple, like a pond, as a scholar, as a follower, as a seeker.
 I almost felt that he was seeking me as much as I was seeking him…

 Recommend you read following travel blog posts on places to visit in Banaras.